Canon T3i vs Ricoh GR III

 It is notable that the T3i has a microphone port, which is missing on the GR III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GR III is a recent model that features in the current product line-up of Ricoh.
-In contrast, the T3i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T3i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the T3i and GR III can be found, respectively, in the Canon T3i Manual (free pdf) or the online Ricoh GR III Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T3i and the Ricoh GR III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.